adamrichardturner/algorithm-projects/README.md

 # algorithm-projects
 Repository containing algorithms I've written, often based on exercises either from courses or textbooks.
-Most of the algorithms included within this repository are my answers to various exercises in the the 'Eloquent JavaScript' textbook.
+Most of the algorithms included within this repository are my answers to various exercises in the 'Eloquent JavaScript' textbook.